getzep/zep/README.md

 **Key Features:**
 - **Long-term memory persistence**, with access to historical messages irrespective of your summarization strategy.
 - **Auto-summarization** of memory messages based on a configurable message window.
 A series of summaries are stored, providing flexibility for future summarization strategies.
-- **Vector search** over memories, with messages automatically embedded on creation.
+- Hybrid **Vector search** over memories and metadata, with messages automatically embedded on creation.
+- **Entity Extractor** that extracts named entities from messages and stores them in the message metadata.
 - **Auto-token counting** of memories and summaries, allowing finer-grained control over prompt assembly.
 - **Python** and **JavaScript** SDKs.
 - **Langchain** `memory` and `retriever` support.